-S-BFD packets are IP routed back to the initiator, and will have IP header, UDP header and BFD control header.
+S-BFD control packets are IP routed back to the initiator, and will have IP header, UDP header and BFD control header.
+If an SBFDReflector receives an S-BFD control packet with UDP source port as TBD1, the packet MUST be discarded.
 Necessary values in the BFD control header are described in [I-D.ietf-bfd-seamless-base].
-Section 6.1 describes necessary values in the IP header and UDP header when an SBFDReflector on the responder is sending S-BFD packets.
+Section 6.1 describes necessary values in the IP header and UDP header when an SBFDReflector on the responder is sending S-BFD control packets.

-- 6.1.
-Details of S-BFD Packet Sent by SBFDReflector - o Destination IP address field of the IP header MUST be copied from source IP address field of received S-BFD packet. - o Source IP address field of the IP header MUST be set to a local IP address. - TTL field of the IP header SHOULD be set to 255.
-0 - UDP destination port MUST be copied from received UDP source port.
-0 - o UDP source port MUST be copied from received UDP destination port. - 7.
-Security Considerations
+6.1.
+Details of S-BFD Control Packet Sent by SBFDReflector

+- o Destination IP address field of the IP header MUST be copied from source IP address field of received S-BFD control packet. - o Source IP address field of the IP header MUST be set to a local IP address that is expected to be visible by the initiator (i.e. not IPv6 link-local address when the initiator is multiple hops away). - o TTL field of the IP header SHOULD be set to 255. - o UDP destination port MUST be copied from received UDP source port. - o UDP source port MUST be copied from received UDP destination port.

+7. Security Considerations